The Modernity Mindset – Part 3: Shelter

 The general idea of a home/house that’s given to those looking to buy/acquire one is of a 2-4 bedroom house with a garden, all the amenities and possibly the potential for extension if needed.
 It’s the absolute ideal of what a lovely Western (Simpson-esque) home should be.
 Before I get into why this idea in general is complete rubbish, let me tell you some things about contemporary home-ownership, the multiple elephants in the room which every estate agent and nagging authority figure wont tell you about.
 (UK stats)

 I can hear you, don’t worry.
 “Stop, stop!
 Please make it stop!”
 Sorry to say, it’s not stopping anytime soon, it’s something you’ll just have to get used to.
 Now, this ‘getting used to part’ is really what this series – on a practical level – is about.
 The desires, material fetishes and consumption habits of the 1960s-2008 are considered the norm.
 They’re not, they are absolutely NOT normal.
 They are an anomaly of history.
 If you buy into them you will cripple yourself!
 Now I’ve said that, let me explain what it is I actually mean.
 As you can see from the statistics, none of this really adds up.
-In short, you used to be able to buy X with Y, and Y would equate to enough to buy X and live relatively comfortably (anyone telling you otherwise doesn’t understand the difference between inflation and purchasing power).
+In short, you used to be able to buy X with Y, and Y would equate to enough to buy X and live relatively comfortably (anyone telling you otherwise doesn’t understand the ).
 Nowadays, we still believe that we should all be able to buy X (a lovely 3 bed house) and that our Y (wages) are still up to scratch.
 They’re not.
 It’s over.
 2008 came along and gave us all a harsh reality check, one which pretty everyone seems to have not admitted to.
 I mean, when you start seeing every other bank, building society and monetary institution handing out grants, loans and ISAs to every young schmuck that comes along, you should be smart enough to see that something’s up.
 Nothing is free in modernity, you either pay with money, data or time, and guess what, all these loans people are signing up for is just more time they wont get to use as they want to, all because they fell for some dated desire of oh-so-mighty home-ownership.

 Perhaps dated is the wrong word, because my qualms about home-ownership aren’t about what people want to buy, but why they want to buy it.
 It’s one of those cases once again where people seemed to want something, or want to do something, just because everyone else is doing it (abstractly called ‘mimesis’).
 There are of course varying reasons as to why people would want – or even need – a 2-4 bedroom house: kids, hobbies, pets, relatives etc. However, rarely anyone ever asks themselves (though more people are increasingly starting to do so) whether or not they really need or even want their supposedly self-desired home.
 What compelled them to want the suburban dream?
 What compelled them to want a 2-3 bedroom house that needs lots of upkeep and takes away a large portion of one’s time?
 What ever compelled them to buy into the Western suburbanite aesthetic of pseudo-virtue via owning meaningless, trite nic-nacs?
 I can’t imagine there was ever some compelling argument to this.
 When I was younger I distinctly remember having an almost nauseous reaction to ‘homes’ which were full of random useless shit and didn’t seemed to be lived in (a reaction I still get).
 This is one of the major symptoms of contemporary home ownership, the idea of a home as an extension of yourself.
 Well, now I come to think of it, perhaps it’s apt then that most modern homes are Ikea-esque multi-builds with no character, no daring and no originality.
 The reason I feel averse to this way of living is that it always seemed people spent more time tweaking their home than actually living in it.
 As if one’s favourite hobby was Chess but they spent so much time cleaning the board they never got around to actually playing, and in fact, it’s suspect as to whether or not they actually played chess in the first place.
 In a world where the majority of people spent as much time at work as they do at home, and then go out on the weekends, why it assumed to be normal to spend the majority if your money on something you don’t really use?
 Most of the rooms in your average home rarely get used anyway, most time is split between the kitchen, living room and bedroom, with anything else becoming a ornament which you’re paying for over time.